-Beyond the Milky Way, \cite{Yang18} found that the brightest RSGs in the LMC have a median absolute deviation of about 0.1\,mag in the infrared $WISE1$ band. \cite{Soraisam18} calculated the root mean square deviation (RMSD) from the mean of the $R$-band magnitude of RSGs in M\,31.
+Beyond the MW, \cite{Yang18} found that the brightest RSGs in the LMC have a median absolute deviation of about 0.1\,mag in the infrared $WISE1$ band. \cite{Soraisam18} calculated the root mean square deviation (RMSD) from the mean of the $R$-band magnitude of RSGs in M\,31.
 Analyzing the five brightest RSGs in their table\,1, we find RMSD values in the range of 0.01\,mag to 0.37\,mag (median: 0.13, average: 0.16).
-Looking into the five brightest RSGs in the SMC, we find that they have a median dispersion (or variance) in the $G_{\rm{RP}}$ band of 0.08\,mag in the catalog of \cite{Maiz23}.
-For both the M\,31 and the SMC case, we get similar results when we include more RSGs.
+Looking into the five brightest RSGs in the SMC, we find that they have a median dispersion (or variance) in the $G_{\rm{RP}}$ band of 0.08\,mag in the \cite{Maiz23} catalog.
+For both the M\,31 and the SMC case, we get similar results when including more RSGs.

-We conclude that the typical variability of the brightest RSGs in the Magellanic Clouds, M\,31, and Milky Way seems to be of the order of 0.1-0.15\,mag.
+We conclude that the typical variability of the brightest RSGs in the Magellanic Clouds, M\,31, and MW seems to be on the order of 0.1-0.15\,mag, with no clear metallicity trend.
 This translates into 0.03 - 0.05\,dex in $\log ( L / L_\odot )$, which is too small to significantly affect our results.
-Furthermore, in the near-IR RSG variability is significantly smaller than it is at optical wavelengths \citep[see][for further discussion]{Wang25}, which adds strength to the luminosities determined with JWST data for the RSG population of I\,Zw\,18.
+Furthermore, in the near-IR, RSG variability is significantly smaller than at optical wavelengths \citep[see][for further discussion]{Wang25}, which adds strength to the luminosities determined with JWST data for the RSG population of I\,Zw\,18.